Resources & Emergency Protocol

 What should I do if I experience difficulties when going through US Customs?

-Should you encounter any difficulties at the airport, please calmly ask an immigration officer to call Emory ISSS at 404-727-3300 (during business hours) or 404-727-6111 (outside of business hours).
-The latter number is available 24/7 as it connects to Emory Police, and they know how to reach an ISSS on-call person.
+Should you encounter any difficulties at the airport, please calmly ask the immigration officer to call Emory ISSS at 404-727-3300 (during business hours) or 404-727-6111 (outside of business hours).
+The latter number is available 24/7 as it connects to Emory Police, and they know how to reach an ISSS on-call staff.

 Immigration emergencies